sanketdalal05/fresherbatch-oct16/README.txt

-minor changes in first line
-This is the assignment related to A2 html assign
+update first line belong to master branch minor changes in first line This is the assignment related to A2 html assign
 <<<<<<< HEAD